-The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the surveyor.
+The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the Surveyor.
 Heavy furniture, stored items and insulation are not moved.
-Unless identified in the report the surveyor will assume that no harmful or hazardous materials or techniques have been used in the construction.
+Unless identified in the report the Surveyor will assume that no harmful or hazardous materials or techniques have been used in the construction.
 The presence or possible consequences of any site contamination will not be researched.

-Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. will not be inspected or reported on.
+Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities will not be inspected or reported on.

 Description Detached one and a half storey farmhouse.
-Accommodation GROUND FLOOR: Entrance vestibule, hall, living room, kitchen, bedroom, bathroom with W.C., pantry.
-FIRST FLOOR: Landing, two bedrooms, boxroom/store.
-Gross internal floor area (m2) 112m2 approximately.
-Neighbourhood and location The property is located within a rural area.
-A range of facilities can be obtained in the nearby small town of Dufftown.
-A wider range of facilities can be obtained within the towns of Huntly, Keith or Elgin which are all within easy commuting distance.
-There are some other residential properties within the vicinity.
-The property is generally surrounded by open countryside.
-Age 120 + years.
-Weather Mainly dry following a mixed spell.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks are of stone construction, externally pointed.
+Accommodation GROUND FLOOR: Entrance Vestibule and Hall, Living Room, Kitchen, Box Room, Bathroom.
+FIRST FLOOR: Landing, Two Bedrooms.
+Gross Internal Floor Area (m2) 119m2 approximately.
+Neighbourhood and Location The property is located in a rural area near the town of Forres.
+A wide range of local transport, shopping, educational and social facilities are readily available in Forres.
+The property is surrounding by open countryside.
+There is a working farm and steading complex adjacent.
+Age Built around 1875.
+Weather Sunny and dry following similar conditions.
+Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
+Chimney stacks are of stone construction externally pointed.
 Flashings at the base of the chimneys are formed in cement.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.

 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

-Roofing including roof space If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and clad in natural slate.
 The ridge is formed in tile.
-Valleys and hips are formed in lead.
-There is no access to roof timbers over the original part of the property or the front projection.
-There is access to the roof space over the bathroom via a ceiling hatch.
-This roof space was not entered due to the limited size of the space.
-This space has been inspected from the hatch only.
-This roof is of timber construction with timber sarking boards.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters are of a cast iron, half round design with cast iron round downpipes.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+Valleys are formed in lead.
+Access to the roof space was obtained via a ceiling hatch in a bedroom.
+The roof is timber construction with timber sarking boards.
+Glasswool insulation has been laid between the joists.
+There is a PVC cold water storage tank adjacent to the hatch.
+My inspection of the roof space was severely restricted due to the location of the hatch, the severely restricted due to the location of the hatch, the position of the PVC tank, insulation materials and the limited size of the space.
+Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
+The gutters are of a cast iron and PVC, half round type with cast iron and PVC round downpipes.
+Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of solid stone construction, externally pointed.
-There is provision for sub-floor ventilation via vents at ground level.
-The shower room extension is of solid concrete block construction externally rendered.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+The walls are of solid stone construction externally rendered.
+Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of a double glazed, uPVC type.
-The front door is of a timber framed and panel type.
-The rear door is of a double glazed, uPVC type.
-The soffits and fascia boards around dormer windows are formed in uPVC materials.
-External decorations Visually inspected.
-The gutters and downpipes have a painted finish.
-The front door is finished in a natural wood stain.
+Windows are of a double glazed, UPVC type.
+There is a double glazed, Velux window unit over the stair.
+Doors are of a timber framed and panelled type.
+External Decorations Visually inspected.
+External timbers are painted.